-Are you confused about whether to choose LC or SBLC for your global trade deal?
+Don’t know whether to choose Letter of Credit or SBLC MT760 for your global trade deal?
 Do you want to know which Bank instrument works better for global trade deals?
 This blog answers all your queries!
-“Is Letters of Credit and Standby LC MT760 are the same?”
-It’s the most common question we hear from traders when it comes to choosing Bank Instruments.
+“Is LC MT700 & SBLC MT760 are the same?”
+This is the most common question we hear from traders when it comes to choosing Bank Instruments.
 But the answer is “Not at all”.
-Let us see – What is LC, What is SBLC & the Difference Between LC vs SBLC.
+Let us see – What is a Letter of Credit, What is a Standby Letter of Credit & the Difference Between LC vs SBLC.

-Letters of Credit refers to an undertaking issued by a bank on behalf of its client to assure the counterparty that the client will make the payment upon the submission of documents as stated in the issued LC.
-The main role played by DLC MT700 is to make sure that the buyer pays, and in case of any default by the buyer in making the payment, the bank will pay the seller.
+Letters of Credit is an undertaking issued by a bank on behalf of its client to assure the counterparty that the client will make the payment upon the submission of documents as stated in the issued LC at Sight.
+The main role played by the Documentary Letter of Credit is to make sure that the buyer pays, and in case of any default by the buyer in making the payment, the bank will pay the seller.

 What is Standby Letter of Credit – SBLC?